AJ-Boland/AJ-s-CS290-repo/README.md

-# AJ-s-CS290-repo
+# AJ-s-CS260-repo
-for my winter class in web development
+for my winter class in data management